Search Results - "species"

 8. 128

-Post-fire successional response of Lepidoptera communities in the Sierra Madre Oriental mountain range por Jane Friesen, Rebecca
+Post-fire successional response of Lepidoptera communities in the Sierra Madre Oriental mountain range by Jane Friesen, Rebecca

 “…However, generalist species abundance tends to increase in open habitats while specialist species are more sensitive to disturbances. …”